cme212/course/notes/lecture-06/specifications.md

 idx = binary_search(a_f, 0, n, 3.2, 1e-10f);     // Error: conflicting types for parameter 'T'
 idx = binary_search<float>(a_f, 0, n, 3.2, 1e-9) // Generates binary_search(float*, int, int, float)
 ```
-The `const T\&` change in the above function is to prevent a copy in the case that `T` is a heavy object that would be expensive to copy.
-For example, `binary_search` now works with `std::string` objects because ` bool operator<(const std::string\&, const std::string\&)` is implemented in the standard library to perform lexicographical comparison!
+The `const T&` change in the above function is to prevent a copy in the case that `T` is a heavy object that would be expensive to copy.
+For example, `binary_search` now works with `std::string` objects because ` bool operator<(const std::string&, const std::string&)` is implemented in the standard library to perform lexicographical comparison!

 In fact, the family of functions we defined can take on an infinite number of instantiations.
 The code will compile and function properly so long as the type `T` can be added, substracted,